-The information in this report that relates to exploration targets and exploration results is based on information compiled by Ian Bamborough, a Competent Person who is a Member of The Australian Institute of Geoscientists.
-Ian Bamborough is a fulltime employee and Director of the Company, in addition to being a shareholder in the Company.
-Ian Bamborough has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
-Ian Bamborough consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+The information in this report that relates to exploration targets and exploration results is based on information compiled by Phillip Stevenson, a Competent Person who is a Member of The Australian Institute of Mining and Metallurgy.
+Phillip Stevenson is a fulltime employee of the Company.
+Phillip Stevenson has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
+Phillip Stevenson consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.

-a This document contains exploration results and historic exploration results as originally reported in fuller context in Saturn Metals Limited ASX Announcements, Quarterly Reports and Prospectus - as published on the Company's website.
-Saturn Metals Limited confirms that it is not aware of any new information or data that materially affects the information on results noted.
-Announcement dates referred to include but are not limited to: 27/01/2022, 28/01/2022, 31/03/2022, 26/04/2022, 19/05/2022, 16/06/2022.
+This document contains exploration results and historic exploration results as originally reported in fuller context in Saturn Metals Limited ASX Announcements, Quarterly Reports and Prospectus - as published on the Company's website.
+Saturn Metals Limited confirms that it is not aware of any new information or data that materially affects the information or results noted.